Business Recycling Toolkit

 - Aluminum cans with a volume up to 2.5 gallons

-- Glass containers with a volume up to 2.5 gallons
+- Glass bottles and jars with a volume up to 2.5 gallons

 - Office paper